opendaylight/docs/docs/release-notes/projects/packetcable.rst

 ---------

 * Is it possible to migrate from the previous release?
-Yes Migration from PacketCable Carbon version to the Nitrogen version is accomplished by replacement of the PacketCable plugin components.
+Yes Migration from PacketCable Nitrogen version to the Oxygen version is accomplished by replacement of the PacketCable plugin components.

 * Any data stored in COPS models will need to be manually replicated.